corrode/corrode.github.io/content/blog/simple/index.md

 Just like premature optimization, premature refactoring can get in your way.
 Not every possible abstraction is worth adding.
 But if an abstraction is worth adding, you'll know.
-Like a sore thumb, it will be obvious once you see it.
 A good time to reflect is when your code starts to feel repetitive.
 That's a sign that there's a hidden pattern in your data.
 The right abstraction is trying to talk to you, to reveal itself.